About the Author

 In the 1990s, Mario’s career took a turn toward information technology.
 He became a Certified Expert for Adobe FrameMaker and a Microsoft Most Valued Professional, and has written on technology, managed long document projects, designed books, and built database applications.
 In 2000 he co-founded Selltis LLC, a cloud-based, customer-relationship management (CRM) software company, where he was head of development and product management as CTO and software architect until 2014.
 Mario is the creator of Hyper-relational™ technology for data contextualization.

-Since 2016, Mario has been Chief Concert Technician at Faust Harrison Pianos, a piano dealer and rebuilder that serves the Greater New York City area.
-Mario is a frequent lecturer, raising awareness in the technical community of what really matters to pianists.
+Mario is a Registered Piano Technician (RPT) and active member of the Piano Technicians Guild.
+Since 2016, he has been Chief Concert Technician and master voicer at Faust Harrison Pianos, a piano dealer and premium piano rebuilder with four locations in Greater New York City area.
+Mario is a sought-after speaker and lecturer, raising awareness in the technical community of what really matters to pianists.

 He welcomes comments and suggestions.
 E-mail them to email@example.com.